ngxs/store/docs/advanced/style-guide.md

 Actions can live within the store file but are recommended to be a separate file like: `zoo.actions.ts`

 ### Action Suffixes
-Actions should NOT have a a suffix
+Actions should NOT have a suffix

 ### Unit tests
 Unit tests for the state should be named `my-store-name.state.spec.ts`